Board of Directors

 Jed is a married father of three who learned about JWOC when he moved his family to Singapore in 2007 for a three year expatriate assignment.
 Jed has worked in the investment management industry for 25 years and is currently a Managing Director with Wellington Management Company LLP in Boston where he works with institutional investors throughout the United States.

 Jed has a passion for education, having been a teacher early in his career.
 He is a former elected member of the Newburyport (MA) School Committee and is currently on the Board of Directors for the Newburyport Education Foundation.
 Jed and his family miss their time in Southeast Asia and he is thrilled to be able to be involved with JWOC and looks forward to being in the region again sometime soon.
 Jed lives in Newburyport, Massachusetts with his wife Lauren and is a graduate of Bucknell University and the London School of Economics.

-Board Member – Erin Esparza
+Vice Chair – Erin Esparza

 Erin currently works as a managing director with TD Ameritrade and lives in New York City.
 Alongside her corporate background in strategy, new product development/delivery and venture capital, she’s pursued a lifelong engagement with community service to “feed her soul.”
 Her particular interest has always been in education as the foundation and ongoing fuel both for individual development and for the social, economic and civil development of the larger community.